ultracold/accelerometer-data/README.md

 19. clean up row.names:

-20. up to now, we have used th
-21. e column "y" as the activity factor, since it was useful when working with the data.
-However, we can now remove it since the activity column contains essentially the same data:
+20. up to now, we have used the column "y" as the activity factor, since it was useful when working with the data.
+However, we can now remove it since the "activity"" column contains essentially the same data:

 21. Write the tidy data set simplifiedData to a .txt file.